Answered: Does Depo Shot Cause Weight Gain?

 Deciding on which method of birth control to use is a personal choice.
 Some women value convenience and ease of use, while others look at other factors, including potential weight gain.
 As indicated, 75% of the women who received Depo Shot did not experience significant weight gain.

+Depo Shot is an excellent birth control option for those looking for a simple, low maintenance birth control option.
 If you are interested in using Depo Shot as your chosen method of contraception and are concerned about weight gain, speak to your doctor or healthcare provider about the risk factors and whether another type of birth control would be best for you.